Thevi1/Thevi.github.io/content/posts/route-server.md

 but in version 6.4.x member can filtering or prepand prefix from UI

+In this Lab I using IXP Manager version 6.4.1

 Below example member(AS23679) filtering prefix from UI

 ![Filtering From UI](https://raw.githubusercontent.com/Thevi1/Thevi.github.io/main/images/Route-server/Filtering-From-UI.png)

-Rule above is for prepend 3 time to member name `META` and all prefix form member `META` to member using that rule will be prepend 3 time
+Rule above is for prepend 3 time to member name `META` and all prefix from member `META` to member using that rule will be prepend 3 time

 Below is member name META got prefix from AS23679 that have been prepend 3 time